TOURS

 Now a household name by any measure, the late-night TV cabaret show Kate Ceberano & Friends was a foregone success in the years that followed.
 Kate’s huge personality, her unstoppable energy, contagious enthusiasm and exquisite voice had carved a unique place among our most admired and beloved entertainers.

-But the alchemy of the recording studio, the thrill of the pop charts and the lure of the international stage beckoned.
+Still the alchemy of the recording studio, the thrill of the pop charts and the lure of the global stage beckoned.
 Blue Box was made in New York, Los Angeles, London and Sydney.
-In the years that followed, Ronnie Scott’s of Soho, Viper Room and House of Blues in Hollwood, Nell’s Manhattan and the Sundance Film Festival would all fall under the Ceberano spell.
+Ronnie Scott’s of Soho, Viper Room and House of Blues in Hollwood, Nell’s Manhattan and the Sundance Film Festival all fell under the Ceberano spell.

 As the ‘90s waned, Pash was yet another milestone, this time more personal.
 The first album to bear Kate’s songwriting credit on every track, it gave her yet another hit album and, with the classic title track, her biggest hit since Bedroom Eyes.